 o New labels – same great beer but a whole new look

 • Give Back Tuesdays®

-We are very excited to announce our that we’ve worked hard to completely redesign the labels to our bottled beers.
-Starting next month expect to see these labels on bottles at a store near you.
+We are very excited to introduce our new bottle labels to you all.
+Starting in April, expect to see them on bottles at a store near you.
 We hope you like them as much as we do!

 Cask Card Program

 Cask Thursday is every other Thursday of the month.
 Follow us on Facebook for exact cask tapping dates, times, & flavors, or go to our web calendar at www.ironspringspub.com.
 After 10 pints of cask ale, you will receive a commemorative cask glassware only available by having your cask card punched.

 March 26th – Parker Pinot Oak Chipped Infused Sless Oatmeal Stout

 As you may be aware, we were finally able to take over additional space in the back of the pub and we are in the tail end of doing a major facelift to our bathrooms as well as increasing brewery production.
 We know there have been some slight inconveniences and dust, but out of the ashes are coming great things in 2015, making your dining experience at Iron Springs that much nicer.
 We should be unveiling everything the weekend of Fairfax Festival – March 14th(ish).
 We very much appreciate your patience during these past few months.